Updated: Sep 19

 125. Assist seller with identifying and negotiating with trustworthy contractors to perform any required repairs.

 127. Provide comparable sales used in market pricing to Appraiser.

 128. Follow-Up on Appraisal.

-129. Coordinate closing process with buyer’s agent and lender.
+129. The coordinate, the closing process with the buyer’s agent and lender.

 130. Update closing forms and files.

 131. Ensure all parties have all forms and information needed to close the sale.

 132. Confirm closing date and time and notify all parties.

 133. Assist in solving any title problems (boundary disputes, easements, etc).

 134. Work with buyer’s agent in scheduling and conducting buyer’s Final Walk-Thru prior to closing.